Corruption-robust exploration in episodic reinforcement learning: Our analytical framework: SuperVIsed

-\xhdr{Combining with UCB visitation ratio.} Proposition~\ref{prop:lucb_regret} bounds the regret at any episode $k$ as an expectation of the upper and lower Bellman errors.
-These quantities behave like confidence intervals for the Q-functions under the corresponding policies, which shrink every time a given state action pair is selected.
+\xhdr{Combining with UCB visitation ratio.} Proposition~\ref{prop:lucb_regret} bounds the regret at episode $k$ as an expectation of upper and lower Bellman errors.
+These quantities behave like confidence intervals for the Q-functions under the corresponding policies, which shrink when state-action pairs are selected.

-While the first term in the decomposition reflects visitations under the actual policy $\boldpi_k$ selected, the Bellman errors in the second term regard state-action pairs visited by fictitious trajectories $\boldpi_k\oplus_h \pigreed_k$.
-The UCB visitation ratio addresses this mismatch as it requires that the policy $\boldpi_k$ (effectively) switches to rolling out the UCB policy $\pigreed_k$ with probability at least $1/\rho$.
-This directly leads to the following proposition.
+While the first term reflects visitations under the actual policy $\boldpi_k$ selected, the Bellman errors in the second term regard state-action pairs visited by fictitious trajectories $\boldpi_k\oplus_h \pigreed_k$ (Definition~\ref{defn:concatenated_policy}).
+The UCB visitation ratio addresses this mismatch as it requires that the policy $\boldpi_k$ (effectively) switches to rolling out policy $\pigreed_k$ with probability at least $1/\rho$.
+This implies the next proposition.